-- Compliance: Whether for the company itself or because of guidelines set forth by the federal government, some industries may have no choice but to monitor their environment, and there’s a good chance those logs have to be archived for several years.
+- Compliance: Whether the company is developing a security program because of guidelines set forth by the federal government or other industries.
+These organizations may have no choice but to adopt SIEM technology in their environment.

 - Track Trends: The best way to know where you are going is to understand where you have been.
-IT is a moving target, and decision-making becomes a whole lot easier when you have timelines from the past.
+IT is a moving target, and decision-making becomes a whole lot easier when you have audit capabilities and timelines from the past.

 Many organizations are challenged to invest in the proper people, technology and process that is required for an effective information security program.
 Others invest in the technology but lack resources or on-staff expertise to implement an effective program.

-ChannelSOC delivers effective Security Operation Center Services to our partners, continuously checking for anomalous activity, ensuring that you’re continuously upholding your compliance requirements with a solution that’s always-on and proactively protecting you from cyber attacks.
+ChannelSOC delivers a fully managed SIEM solution with Security Operation Center Services to our partners, continuously checking for anomalous activity, ensuring that you’re continuously upholding your compliance requirements with a solution that’s always-on and proactively protecting you from cyber attacks.

 Be Safe out There!